hirschf/ATLASInstructions/README.md

 </settings>
 ```

-Note: Your settings.xml may vary depending on the webapi schema you create.
-Keep in mind such as password and username when you make the schema in postgres.
+Note: Your settings.xml may vary depending on the webapi schema you created earlier.
+Keep this in mind when you set up your user and password.

 Next, the .war file must be deployed in Tomcat.
 If you don't have Tomcat installed, go to the website and download the latest .tar.gz file.
 Once it's downloaded, run the following command in the folder you downloaded it to:

 `sudo tar xvf apache-tomcat-9.0.0.M17.tar.gz -C /opt/tomcat --strip-components=1`

 This will unpackage it, and place it in the /opt/tomcat folder.
-If this fails, try running:
+If this fails, try running this:

 `sudo mkdir /opt/tomcat`